 Storytelling and ICT/digital tools for young learners – Preschool in the Cloud™ interactive presentation

 If you are not interested in exploring the original posts, explore the presentation.
-All of the lesson materials are embedded, so you can explore them directly in the presentation.
+All of the lesson materials are embedded so that you can explore them directly in the presentation.
 Make sure to click the EXPLORE and PLAY buttons to see videos from those lessons.